Versailles (band): 2015–present: Reunion

 On December 20, 2015, the members of Versailles shared news of a reunion on their official Twitter accounts.
 It took place at Kamijo's World Tour 2015 -20th Anniversary Best- Grand Finale on December 28 at Zepp DiverCity and was broadcast live worldwide.
 Versailles held a concert at Zepp DiverCity on June 25, 2016 to celebrate their ninth anniversary.
 An August 7 concert at Maihama Amphitheater, titled Versailles Kanzen Fukkatsu Live "Chateau de Versailles", marked their complete resumption of activities.
 The compilation album The Greatest Hits 2007-2016 followed on September 14 and is composed of re-recordings of old songs, plus two new ones.

 The Renaissance tour was held from January 26 to February 5, 2017 and marked their return to Europe.
 The band released a mini-album, titled Lineage ~Bara no Matsuei~, exclusively to people who bought tickets to their February 14, 2017 show at the Nippon Budokan.
 In September and October, they held their 10th Anniversary World Tour that took them to Latin America, as well as countries including Hong Kong and Canada, before the Japanese leg in November.
 Lineage ~Bara no Matsuei~ received a worldwide digital release on December 25, 2019.
-The band was set to release their first single in eight years, "Emperor", on July 15, 2020, However, it was cancelled due to the COVID-19 pandemic.
+The band was set to release their first single in eight years, "Emperor", on July 15, 2020.
+However, it was cancelled due to the COVID-19 pandemic.

 2022 marked Versailles' 15th anniversary.
-A tour commemorating the occasion is being performed in separate legs, each centered on a specific album.
+A tour commemorating the occasion was performed in separate legs, each centered on a specific album.
 The single Noble concert took place on June 24.
 The Jubilee leg of the tour was held on October 20 and 22.
 The Holy Grail leg took place between February 3 and 12, 2023.
-At the last date, drummer Yuki announced that he will be suspending all musical activities after 2023.
-He will be devoting his time to treating the chronic dystonia in his right foot, which he first announced publicly in February 2020, and dealing with family issues.
-Versailles will hold the Varoque tour from May 13 to June 24, 2023.
+At the last date, drummer Yuki announced that he would be suspending all musical activities after 2023, devoting his time to treating the chronic dystonia in his right foot, which he first announced publicly in February 2020, and dealing with family issues.
+Versailles held the Varoque tour from May 13 to June 24, 2023.
+On June 21, they released their first single in 11 years, "Vogue".
+On September 10, Yuki announced that rather than taking a hiatus like previously stated, he would instead be retiring from music completely after Versailles' December 14 concert at Zepp Haneda.
+In the meantime, the band teamed up with Moi dix Mois, D and Matenrou Opera for the four-date Japanese Visual Metal tour between September 22 and October 2.
+The four bands collaborated on the song "Kyōsōkyoku ~Tanbinaru Kettō~", which was released as a single credited to the JVM Roses Blood Symphony.